Double Nature Summit

 The Double Nature Summit is a 4-day participatory platform bringing together a diverse range of stakeholders, including regenerative pioneers, investors, scientists, businesses, policymakers, non-governmental organizations, indigenous people, and local communities.
-Based on Paul Hawken’s Drawdown and Regeneration, and many others, our common goal is to double nature – applying regenerative practices to re-store carbon dioxide in the land and oceans.
+Our common goal is to double nature – applying regenerative practices to re-store carbon dioxide in the land and oceans.
 We think this can be done best with entrepreneurial drive and distributed scaling and we work towards a regenerative economy with which we can live in fairly distributed prosperity within planetary boundaries.

 Learn about current ecosystem challenges, get inspired by pioneers and innovations, exchange knowledge and expertise, grow collaborations, and contribute to the design of new initiatives that help nature grow twice as big and strong.
 Join the community of regenerators!

 Who you will meet

 Each year, the Double Nature Summit aims to drive action across all possible domains of nature based solutions: on land, in the oceans, via rock weathering and with bio-based construction.
 Participate in one of the Domain-Specific Conferences to:

 - Network with fellow pioneers, get up to date with recent practices and scientific findings and share expertise.